Adriel (footballer, born 1997)

-Adriel Tadeu Ferreira da Silva (born 22 May 1997), commonly known as Adriel, is a Brazilian footballer who plays as a defender for V.League 1 club Hanoi FC.
+Adriel Tadeu Ferreira da Silva (born 22 May 1997), commonly known as Adriel, is a Brazilian professional footballer who plays as a center-back for V.League 1 club Hanoi FC.

 Club career

+Adriel Silva used to play for some low-tier Brazilian clubs, Adriel Tadeu Ferreira da Silva went to play for Gainare Tottori in the 2019 J3 League.
+He scored only one goal in 18 games played in Japanese football.
+In October 2020, Silva joined Corinthians' U-23 team as a defensive midfielder.
+His contract was valid until March 2021.

 On 11 August 2021 he signed a one-year contract with Austria Lustenau in Austria.

 On 19 July 2023, Adriel moved to SW Bregenz.
+He played for this club 2 seasons.

+On 20 July 2025, Adriel was transferred to Hanoi FC in the V.League 1.